Patrick Buisson: Personal life

-Buisson is a Roman Catholic "by tradition," and attends the Latin Mass.
+Buisson was a Roman Catholic "by tradition," and attended the Latin Mass.

-He has a son, Georges Buisson, who is co-owner of Publifact and works for the Histoire TV channel with his father.
+Patrick Buisson had a son, Georges, who is co-owner of Publifact and works for the Histoire TV channel, formerly with his father.
 In June 2015, he published a book about his father, entitled L'Ennemi.

-On 21 January 2022, Buisson and three co-defendants, former Sarkozy chief of staff Claude Gueant, former cabinet director Emmanuelle Mignon and former pollster and consultant Pierre Giacometti, were found guilty of polling fraud involving allegations that they misused public money while ordering public opinion polls worth a combined 7.5 million euros ($8.7 million) during the course of Sarkozy's presidency between 2017 and 2012.
-Buisson would receive no jail time in his sentence was instead handed a two-year suspended sentence and a 150,000 euro fine.
+On 21 January 2022, Buisson and three co-defendants, former Sarkozy chief of staff Claude Guéant, former cabinet director Emmanuelle Mignon and former pollster and consultant Pierre Giacometti, were found guilty of polling fraud involving allegations that they misused public money while ordering public opinion polls worth a combined €7.5 million ($8.7 million) during the course of Sarkozy's presidency between 2007 and 2012.
+Buisson would receive no jail time in his sentence, was instead handed a two-year suspended sentence and a €150,000 fine.

+Death

+On 26 December 2023, his body was discovered.
+He was 74.